corrad1nho/qomui/README.md

 ```

 ### About this project
 Qomui has been my first ever programming experience and a practical challenge for myself to learn a bit of Python.
-Hence, I'm aware that there is a lot of code that could probably be improved, streamlined and made more beautiful.
-I might have made some horrible mistakes, too.
-I'd appreciate any feedback as well as suggestions for new features.
+At this stage, Qomui is a beta release at best.
+So, don't expect it to run flawlessly even though I test every release extensively on different machines.
+My resources are limited, though.
+Hence, I'd appreciate any feedback, bug reports and suggestions for new features.

 ### Changelog
+version 0.6.5:
+- [change] automatic restart if background service is running an older version than the gui
+- [change] pending tasks such as connecting to a server can be cancelled now
+- [change] multiple progress bars are now shown for concurrent actions
+- [change] string formatting changed to new style
+- [change] dropped pycountry dependency - using simple json instead
+- [change] added more log messages
+- [change] added log levels
+- [change] external ipv6 address displayed (if available)
+- [bugfix] crashes when trying to modify server when none is selected

 version 0.6.4:
 - [change] added new firewall options
 - [change] code cleanup
 - [change] WireGuard connections now honor DNS override
 - [bugfix] Proton api url updated
 - [bugfix] added all local ipv4 ranges

-version 0.6.3:
-- [change] bypass mode supports ipv6 now
-- [change] alternative DNS servers are used for bypass
-- [change] WireGuard is now written correctly (pull request from zx2c4) - requires all WireGuard configs to be readded
-- [change] exit dialog has a 5 sec timeout now
-- [change] umask set before chmod to avoid race conditions (pull request from zx2c4)
-- [bugfix] bypass should now work properly with WireGuard connections